-The primary key to determine the performance of a network itis’s topology or configuration.
+The primary key to determining the performance of a network itis’s topology or configuration.

 Effective topology management is as essential as business management as it provides a stable platform, visual mapping, configuration management, and other general performance monitoring to the business.

 If you are searching for the best instruction and basic knowledge of all types of topologies, then we will provide you with an adequate and applicable understanding of topology.